Birchio86/Birchio86/README.md

 - 👋 Hi, I’m @Birchio86
 - 👀 I’m interested in Football, computer games, board games
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything simple that helps me learn python!
-- 📫 How to reach me ...
+- 📫 How to reach me my email is: Mad4bfc@hotmail.com or my LinkedIn is: https://www.linkedin.com/in/peter-birch-899462132/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ... my friends used to call me googgle with all the random facts I used to tell them!